wildfirez98/project-REST-rant/README.md

 1.)
 Connecting to MongoDB with Mongoose
 - Run 'npm install mongoose'
 - Create 'index.js' in 'models' folder.
 This is where we will call Mongoose in our app.
+- Had to create 'dev' branch of project.
+Installing mongoose and linking the app to MongoDB proved challenging
+- Moving forward will continue work on 'dev' branch and only push final or milestone updates to 'main' branch

+## March 8th, 2002 ##

+1.)
+Seeding data, validations, and helper methods
+2.)
+Create 'seeders' folder and create 'seed-places.js' within the folder